ttimoww/sole/README.md

 # Sole
 ---
 ## Summary
 This repository contains an sneaker buying & selling platform build with the Data Access Object Pattern in Nodejs with an Reactjs frontend.
 Note that I'm not going to use this app.
-I'm only creathing this for edicational purposes.
+I'm only creating this for fun.

 ---